 - The waking up: I like to sleep in.
 If I wanted to make an 8am class, travelling in from home, I would have to leave a 6:30am.
 Enough said.

-In addition to this, second year halls in Carlaw has:
+In addition to this, my second year in Carlaw has:

 - Made me one step closer to being independent: Budgeting?
 Cleaning?
 Co-existing with people that aren’t your family?
 I reckon that these are essential skills to have as an adult, and while I’m still a while away from being an adult (#denial) I reckon that the sooner I start, the more prepared I’ll be.